MDU-C2/MicroTomography/Documentation/User_Manual_Template/Template.md

 ## when writing documentation start by downloading the Markdown preview enhanced from the extension market.
-Remove this when complete.
-## For more information google markdown syntaxes.
+## For more information on how to use Markdown, see : https://www.markdownguide.org/.
+## Keep it short and easy to understand.
+##  Remove this before publishing the document.

 # [Task] documentation
 Introduction on what the manual will involve